Alleinx/Notes/vim_command/vim_lookup.md

         8.7.2 #de   //remove till the end of current word 8.7.3 #db   //(Delete)
         8.7.4 #cw   //de + i
+    8.8 delete to the end of the line: d$.
 9. visual mode
     9.1 v + use direction key;
 */